Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Proof of Lemma

-Following the steps for calculating the gradient of complex valued functions, as described in \cite{Petersen2008}.
-The derivatives with respect to the real and imaginary parts of $\mathbf{B}$ are calculated, as shown below in
+Following the steps for calculating the gradient of complex valued functions, as described in {\cite[eq.(229), eq.(230), eq.(233)]{Petersen2008}}.
+The derivatives with respect to the real and imaginary parts of $\mathbf{B}$ are calculated, as shown below and Straightforwardly { } Expanding $ d = \mathbf{a}^T\mathbf{B}\mathbf{c}$ and $d^{\star} = \mathbf{c}^{H}\mathbf{B}^{H}\mathbf{a}^{\star}$ as a product of complex numbers.
+The following derivatives are obtained Similarly, for $d^{\star}$